albertwcheng/JACKIE2/JACKIE.queryDB/README.md

-# bigBedToBedPlus
+# JACKIE.queryDB (bigBedToBedPlus)

-bigBedToBedPlus is a modified version of Kent's bigBedToBed which allows the extraction of multiple regions simultaneously, as well as allowing for filtering of integer-based fields of custom bigBed format.
+JACKIE.queryDB is a modified version of Kent's bigBedToBed which allows the extraction of multiple regions simultaneously, as well as allowing for filtering of integer-based fields of custom bigBed format.
 Also allows for the selection of a specified number of best bed items according to a series of column sorting criteria.

-Binaries are available for Mac M1 Chip under the Mac_AppleM1_binary_Arm64 folder and Unix (x86_64) under Unix_Binary_x86_64 To build from source, skip to [Building bigBedToBedPlus](#building-bigBedToBedPlus)
+Binaries are available for Mac M1 Chip under the Mac_AppleM1_binary_Arm64 folder and Unix (x86_64) under Unix_Binary_x86_64 To build from source, skip to [Building JACKIE.queryDB](#building-JACKIE.queryDB)

 Usage: bedBedToBedPlus [-filter <filterFile>] input.bb For convenient piping, I have decided to change output to STDOUT instead of writing to a file in bigBedToBed.
 To write to file, use redirection (i.e., bedBedToBedPlus [-filter <filterFile>] input.bb  > output.bed )